 With such an obvious centre for Royal patronage and trade, the settlement of Windsor (meaning "Winch-furnished-Riverbank" - transferred from Old Windsor) quickly grew up between the Castle and the Thames.
 Its right to hold a Market, dating from before 1261, reveals the place's status as an early town.
 At this date, it is recorded that the townsfolk guarded their privileges so jealously that they attacked several Reading merchants who were trying to muscle in on their territory.
 The poor men from Reading were physically assaulted and had their goods trampled in the mud!
 Free Borough Status was not officially granted until 1277, however.
 As well as advantages though, this charter brought unwanted residents to the town: for the County Gaol was set up in Windsor.
 The townsfolk objected, but to no avail until 1309 when there was a gaol-brake and several prisoners sought sanctuary in the parish churchyard!
 They were captured by force of arms and either killed in the skirmish or hanged soon afterward.
 King Edward II later decided it prudent to remove the gaol to Reading.
 In the 13th century the town also had a thriving Jewish community.
 They were forced out by officialdom in 1283, though thankfully this was "without doing them injury".

 Once well-known landmarks in Windsor have now long disappeared.
 The medieval market cross (rather like those still to be seen today in Chichester & Salisbury) was erected at the Castle Gates in 1380.
 Being at the intersections of several major roads in the town, it was a popular meeting place.
 Nearby stood the old open-arcaded market-hall in the middle of the High Street.
-Today's Guildhall was built in a similar style almost on the same spot in 1689, by Sir Christopher Wren, a son of the Dean of Windsor who is remembered at several points around the town.
-The burgesses of Windsor were, however, so worried by the lack of supports below the Guildhall's upper rooms that they insisted he insert some extra columns.
-Wren complied but, to justify his confidence in his original design, he left a gap so the pillars would not reach that which they were supposed to support.
+Today’s Guildhall was built in a similar style almost on the same spot in 1687-90, by the castle’s master mason, John Clark, under the direction of Sir Thomas Fitch.
+Fitch died before it was finished and, in theory, Sir Christopher Wren, took his place.
+However, despite subsequent claims, he does not seem to have actually been involved at all.
+Stories of Wren building the hotel named after him also appear to be unfounded, but he was both the son and nephew of a Dean of Windsor and probably visited the town on occasion.
+In 1829, the columns on the east side of the Guildhall were removed and an extension erected in their place by James Bedborough.
+An old story tells how the burgesses of Windsor were so worried by this loss of support below the Guildhall’s upper rooms that they insisted he insert some extra columns.
+Bedborough complied but, to justify his confidence in his original design, he left a gap so the pillars would not reach that which they were supposed to support.

 Edward I was the first to make Windsor Castle a real family home.
 He held his Coronation Feast at the Castle in 1275, with jousting in the surrounding park, and four of his children were born within its walls.
 The tone changed in King Edward III's reign when many prisoners, including foreign Royalty were held at Windsor: